 Here I will give my own typology.
-Just like in my post about freedom, I will break equality down into the following six different types (without the assumption that legal and political equalities are already met):
+Just like in my post about freedom, I will break equality down into the following five different types (without the assumption that legal and political equalities are already met):

 - Metaphysical and Moral equality

 - Physical equality

 I’ll talk about each of these in turn.

 Metaphysical equality can be thought of in a number of different ways.
 One is the religious stance.
 In the Abrahamic religions, people are thought to have a soul, and this soul has an equality insofar as it is equally deserving of punishment and God’s Grace.
 A more secular account would be something like the Kantian view that all people, on account of being rational animals, should always be treated as ends and never only as means.
 The descriptive part of the account in both cases is that, as souls or as rational animals, there is an intrinsic equality between any two people.
 The normative part says that this means that all people are equally deserving of punishment and forgiveness, or that all people ought to be treated as ends and never only as means.

 There is, however, an inherent inequality between any two humans.
 Humans are not fungible: if someone loses a child, it’s not simply a matter of replacing that child, since both children are their own person.
 As such, humans might at most be said to be identical types, but they are not identical tokens.